superjellie/jack_connection_coefficients/README.md

 To compile you will need `gcc` compiler and `make`.
 There are 2 programs:

-- `acalc` - calculates Jack Connection Coefficients in special case.
+- `acalc` - computes Jack Connection Coefficients in special case.
 - `graph` - prints partition diagram as graph in DOT language (can be used by graphviz).

 To make `graph` simply write: